GoogleCloudPlatform/community/tutorials/pubsub-workflow/index.md

 ```

 ## Create some work files
 The following commands will create a folder and fill it with 99 work files.
-Each file will containe up to 2048 bytes and will include specific tokens that we want to replace as part of our workflow.
+Each file will contain up to 2048 bytes and will include specific tokens that we want to replace as part of our workflow.
 ```
 mkdir workfiles
 for n in {1..9}; do touch workfiles/work00$n ; done